Cocaine Addiction Treatment & Rehabilitation

 Cocaine is a Class A drug.
-It has become increasingly popular.
+It has become increasingly popular, meaning that more and more people are seeking out help for cocaine rehabilitation.
 Although historically cocaine was seen as a drug for the rich and famous, it has become a drug which affects all parts of society.
 It is usually supplied in the form of a white powder and referred to as ‘coke’ or ‘charlie’.

-Cocaine is a stimulant.
+Cocaine is a powerful stimulant with short term effects.
 As a stimulant, cocaine gives the user a feeling of energy very often, and the ability to stay awake.
 The majority of users snort the drug which ensures a relatively quick effect.

 Cocaine has, in recent years, become an even bigger problem.
 The levels of cocaine purity have increased along with availability.
 In many circles, cocaine has become socially acceptable too.

 Cocaine is one of the most highly addictive substances out there.
 However, due to the subtle nature of cocaine addiction, the user is often convinced that they are in control and that they could stop if they wanted to.